 Licensed Practical Nurse (LPN)

-Licensed Practical Nurse (LPN) – Licensed technical nurses, brings patients into rooms, do vital signs, assists doctors with procedures, helps with rooms setups and takedowns, may also do what nurses and care partners do.
+Licensed Practical Nurse (LPN) – Licensed technical nurses brings patients into rooms, do vital signs, assist doctors with procedures, helps with room setups and takedowns, may also do what nurses and care partners do.
 The difference between LPN and RN is in the amount of formal education they have acquired to practice.
-Most RNs have 2-4 years of intensive clinical education, which helps them to be better prepared to assess symptoms, determine a nursing diagnosis, create, and implement a nursing treatment plan.
+Most RNs have 2-4 years of intensive clinical education, which helps them be better prepared to assess symptoms, determine a nursing diagnosis, create and implement a nursing treatment plan.

-Care Partners, (formerly called Nursing Assistants) – Support RN and LPNs in care and treatment of patients with the daily care needs of patients including hygiene, nutrition, mobility, vital signs, transportation, grooming, toileting, and much more.
+Care Partners (formerly called Nursing Assistants) – Support RN and LPNs in the care and treatment of patients with daily care needs, including hygiene, nutrition, mobility, vital signs, transportation, to clean and maintain the appearance More, toileting, and much more.
 If you need anything for your comfort, ask a care partner to get it for you.
 They are your go-to person.”

 When you get your hospital bill, make sure that they have your correct insurance information.
-If you are paying something, they won’t take you to court; however, if you disregard their notices, they will sue you.
+If you are paying something, they won’t take you to court; however, they will sue you if you disregard their notices.
 Hospitals are a business.
 They need money to run.
 My recommendation is to contact the billing office if you have a large bill you need to pay and set up a payment plan right away.
 Set up what you can afford and make those payments on time, perhaps using automatic payments through your bank, so you don’t have to think about it.
 It’s the safest way to make sure they always get paid.